 By the time she arose, adjusting her wool beanie, Jack had the engine ticking over and our instruments alight.
 The wind had subsided to a mild breeze perfect for picking up our anchor in the dark and with a hot drink warming us, we set to work getting Banyandah ready for sea with well practiced ease.
-Jude drove while Jack retrieved the anchor, followed by the more challenging task of navigating out of the rock bound bay which was not shown on our charts, and therefore not showing on our GPS.
+Jude drove while Jack retrieved the anchor, followed by the more challenging task of navigating out of the rock bound bay which is not shown on our charts, and therefore not showing on our GPS.
 But we had our track in and skills enough to guide us out.
-Jack on the foredeck well away from blinding lights, searching the dark horizon for the smaller rock island that guards Daw’s entrance.
+Jack on the foredeck well away from blinding lights, searching the dark horizon for the smaller New Year Island that guards Daw’s entrance.

 Jude at the helm, engine just ticking over in forward gear making way at a little over four knots.
 In fact the easy wind made our task fairly easy, and only once did we spy the deadly white of breaking surf while feeling our way around those islands into open sea.
 As we cleared the islands, the wind strength increased, allowing us to silence the engine and sail on without mechanical sounds.
-And then quite soon Banyandah was slipping through those dark waters towards South Australia while Daw Island merged into the night.
+And then quite soon Banyandah was slipping through those dark waters towards South Australia while Daw Island melted into the night.

 With Sir Aries now steering our ship and a fair breeze driving us towards open waters, the time an hour after midnight, Jack relinquished command and toddled off to our now rocking bed.

 It rained during Jude’s early morning watch, and at first light our world was devoid of all but grey overcast light.
-The wind had found its feet pushing Banyandah along at a brisk pace accompanied by increased swell and motion.
+The wind had found its feet pushing Banyandah along at a brisk speed accompanied by increased swell and motion.
 Jude was knackered.
 One quick kiss sent her to bed.
-Although the wind had stay in the north, the barometer had falling to 1005 mb indicating that the front approached.
+Although the wind had stay in the northwest, the barometer had falling to 1005 mb indicating that the front approached.
 How severe would it be?
 The forecast had indicated gale force winds for all the south coast, one report indicated destructive winds and hail.

 After rigging the sails, Jack setup the hammock aft and wearily climbed in hoping for some rest.
 But his mind kept ticking over the words of the last weather report that had indicated hail and destructive winds.
 Cape Leeuwin had reported gusts of 45 knots.
 And so he lay in quiet repose, rocking side to side until a green wave hit and gushed through an aft porthole wetting our bed.
-This had to be fixed or we’d get very wet below, so he put his mind to the task of finding a way to seal a hatch that was already fully tightened.
+This had to be fixed or we’d get be drenched below.
+So he put his mind to the task of finding a way to seal a hatch that was already fully tightened.
 Spreading thick Lanolac grease on the seal line from outside might close the gap, but that would require chancing a severe wetting.
 Nevertheless his mind played out the moves, readying the needed equipment in his head.
 After much time dwelling on this approach, he noticed two screws on the porthole’s rim adjacent to the offending leak and his mind’s eye saw that a bracket secured by longer screws using those positions would pull the porthole tighter.
-For the next hour while he rocked in the hammock, his fatigued mind metaphorically assembling the tools and supplies, and noting that he must first verify that we had the extra long screws in store.
+For the next hour while he rocked in the hammock, his fatigued mind metaphorically assembling the tools and supplies, and noted that he must first verify that we had the extra long screws in store.